bendory/wordler/README.md

 	  weighted-average letter frequency:
 		* 87.0% success rate
 		* Average guesses to win: 4.36 guesses
+	* Weight letters based on how many words they appear in instead of total number of times they appear (which is above "letter frequency"):
+		* 87.9% success rate
+		* Average guesses to win: 4.36 guesses

 ## TODO
 * [x] make wordle puzzle, give feedback on guesses